 Not sure where to begin?
 Pick stretches that target your tightest muscles, says Schale-Drake.
 Chest muscles, hip flexors, hamstrings, and calves are often the worst offenders from spending hours sitting hunched at your desk, she adds.

 Proper technique is crucial to getting the most out of your stretch session, says Poplinger.
-Consult with a fitness pro to help you master your form so you can avoid injury and reap all the benefits of stretching.
+Consult with a fitness pro to help you master your form so you can avoid getting hurt and reap all the benefits of stretching.

 Listen to your body when you stretch, says Poplinger.
-While a lengthening sensation is healthy, forcing yourself into positions or over-stretching to the point of discomfort can cause injury, he explains.
+While a lengthening sensation is healthy, forcing yourself into positions or over-stretching to the point of discomfort can cause you to hurt yourself, he explains.
 Prioritize quality over quantity, so to speak.